WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

         ]
     }

-In order to explicitly change state of Sale-Purchase to CANCELED, call Wirecard ePOS with _Sale-CANCEL_ request defined below:
+In order to explicitly [change state of Sale-Purchase to CANCELED](multi-tender.md#what-is-sale-lifecycle-model), make a  `POST /v1/sales` call with [_CANCEL_ operation](multi-tender.md#what-is-cancel-operation).

-### Cancel Request

-    {
-        "operation": "CANCEL",
-        "originalSaleId": "a0a09836df08426b92d4805294bdae42"
-    }

-- **"operation"** - defines type of Sale request
-- **"originalSaleId"** - identifier of original Sale-Purchase

-### Cancel Response

-    {
-        "operation": "CANCEL",
-        "timeStamp": "2019-05-17T10:36:33.374Z",
-        "status": {
-            "code": "1000",
-            "result": "SUCCESS"
-        },
-        "id": "a0a09836df08426b92d4805294bdae42",
-        "externalCashierId": null
-    }

 ## Return Operation

 _RETURN_ operation is used in case end-consumer returns merchandise and asks for a refund.
-Wirecard ePOS support partial as well as full returns.
+Wirecard ePOS support partial as well as full return.

-In order to refund WeChat purchase transaction, call Wirecard ePOS with _Sale-RETURN_ request defined below:
+In order to process WeChat refund transaction, make a [`POST /v1/sales`](https://switch.wirecard.com/mswitch-server/v1/sales) call defined below:

 ### Request